dinarly/Story/README.md

 Safiyyah and Abdallah both smiled.

-Ai said: “Next we will perform an actual example calculation on the input values — by calculating the weighted sum for a most beloved neuron.”
+Ai said: “Next we will learn about the Activation Function.”

 ## Introduction to Quantum Mechanics